dannylsl/codelib/markdwon/weeklyreport/ww51/ww51_daily_log.md

 ### Weekly work
     Measure the ww51 build power consumption on VV Board and FFRD-PR2
     1. stream chrome crashed in build ww51
     2. VVBOARD need rework or upgrade.
 The CPU base does not work well.
-Waiting for Yinpu's support
+Waiting for Yingpu's support YingPu give us a new VV board which flash successfully but still have problem while boot It shows 'waiting for audio ...' in adb logcat and get stucked This problem start on build ww49

 ### AUTO VPNP TOOL
     __[ POST FLASH]__